 The automatic stay can be lifted in some cases, and if so, your creditors can continue collections or seize assets.
 For example, if the stay is lifted, your creditor might be able to foreclose on your home or repossess your vehicle.
 The automatic stay will also be lifted if the bankruptcy is dismissed.
 Our firm can contest creditor motions to lift automatic stays and can help with issues that may result in a dismissal of the bankruptcy.

 Our firm will review your debt, along with income and other key information, to help you choose between Chapter 7 and Chapter 13 bankruptcy.
 You may want to keep certain assets instead of liquidate them, or you might want to know more about debt reorganization plans.
 We can answer any questions you have, walk you through the bankruptcy process, and help protect your rights in the event your creditors violate the law.

 We understand the stress that comes with debt, but we also know you’re ready to move past it.
-Give Chicago Bankruptcy Clinic a call today.
+Call Chicago Bankruptcy Clinic.
 We will schedule your confidential consultation and get started on your case.